Chronic Care Management in Illinois.

 How does CCM work for providers in Illinois?

 Chronic Care Management (CCM) enables Illinois providers to bill Medicare for non-face-to-face care coordination using CPT codes 99490, 99491, 99439.
-Patients with two or more chronic conditions qualify.
+Patients with two or more chronic conditions qualify — common combinations in Illinois include heart disease, diabetes, hypertension.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
-IL Medicaid provides full supplementary coverage.
-CCN Health manages the clinical workflows, care plan documentation, and monthly billing for Illinois organizations running CCM programs.
+IL Medicaid provides partial supplementary coverage.
+Serving 2.0M seniors with +14% by 2035 projected growth, Illinois's CCM market is expanding.
+CCN Health manages clinical workflows, care plan documentation, and monthly billing — integrating with 5+ major health systems including Northwestern Medicine and Advocate Aurora Health running CCM programs.

 Medicare Billing